 Most Popular – Marcy MD-9010G Diamond Elite Smith Machine with Weight Bench

 No matter what gym equipment you go for, there’s one other staple of exercise that is vital to a good workout, and that’s a weight bench.
-No matter if you’re going to be seated or flat, a weight bench can ensure your safety as well as making sure you have everything you need in your workouts.
+No matter if you’re going to be seated or flat, a weight bench can ensure your safety as well as make sure you have everything you need in your workouts.

 They offer you the support you need to perform exercises safely, as well as often being enough to use with just some simple dumbbells to still get a great workout.
-They’re small, often foldable, and useable with most of the other gym equipment.
-Don't forget about them when you're finding your perfect set up.
+They’re small, often foldable and useable with most of the other gym equipment.
+Don’t forget about them when you’re finding your perfect set-up.

-Best Value - Marcy Utility Bench SB-261W
+Best Value – Marcy Eclipse UB3000 Foldable Deluxe Weight Bench

 Outside of the big equipment in your garage gym, the weights that you go for will have a huge impact too.
 Before you even get to how heavy you’re going to need them to be, you have all of the options looking at what styles you’re looking at too.